 Wild rabbits chew on twigs and branches as well as grazing on grass.
 Domestic rabbits will spend about five percent of the time gnawing mostly at dawn and dusk (Fernandez-Carmona & Lopez 2006).
 If they have nothing to gnaw or chew, then rabbits will bite the bars of their cage or chew at their feed bowls (Gunn & Morton 1995, Hansen and Berthelsen 2000).
 Sixty five out of 102 pet rabbits surveyed had chewed their hutch (Mullan & Main 2006s).
 House rabbits will chew at skirting boards, furniture, table legs, clothes on the floor, books, electric wires etc. Two thirds of pet rabbits spending time in the house chewed or scratched furniture (Mullan & Main 2006)

-So give your rabbit plenty of hay to chew (Berthelsen & Hansen 1999).
+So give your rabbit plenty of long-chop hay to chew (Berthelsen & Hansen 1999).
 You should be feeding this anyway.
 Straw, as a lining for the hutch, also allows for chewing (Morisse et al., 1999).
 And also provide things to chew and gnaw.
 There are lots of good chew toys at www.bunnybazaar.com These will reduce the rabbit’s need to gnaw at your home!
-Keep your rabbit busy with food dispenser toys, etc.
+Keep your rabbit busy with food dispenser toys, etc. Also, if you can, supply fresh branches from willow or fruit trees (not stone fruit).
+This will let your rabbit strip the bark, which is what wild rabbits eat in winter.

 Decorate walls with paint instead of wallpaper.
-Buy plastic tubing in various diameters or from DIY stores, to protect the wires or buy trunking to put them through.
+Buy plastic tubing in various diameters or from DIY stores, or flexible cable wraps, to protect the wires or buy trunking to put them through.
 Rabbits rarely chew plastic tubes, and , if they do, there is time to stop them before they reach the wire.
 If you have moulded plugs, split the tubes sideways to get the wire in.
 Use commercial cable tidies to reduce the extent of dangling wire (Dykes & Flack 2003).
+Relocate your sockets higher up the wall.
 Transparent carpet coverings are also available from DIY shops.
 Cover chewed carpet with this.
 Put clingfilm round the legs of furniture and then cover with cloth to protect against chewing.
 Site electric plugs high up out of reach.

-If you are keeping a house rabbit, try to limit it to a safe area in the house, when you are not around.
+If you are keeping a house rabbit, try to limit it to a safe area in the house, when you are not around. puppy pens, childrens playpens or compost-heap fencing can be used to make indoor enclosures – but check that it is secure.
+You may need to add some mesh to make sure your rabbit can’t get its head stuck or squeexe through.
 If the rabbit is allowed free range then it should be under supervision.
 Remember rabbits can climb on furniture.

 Berthelsen, H. & Hansen, L. T. (1999), The effect of hay on the behaviour of caged rabbits (Oryctolagus cuniculus),’ Animal Welfare, 8, 149-157